How to Live With an Alcoholic

 - Experience mental abuse and trauma

 An intoxicated person constantly influencing the rest of the household is stressful.
-The unpredictability of your day-to-day with an alcoholic spouse can color your world, always anticipating, “What’s next?”
+The unpredictability of your day-to-day life with an alcoholic spouse can color your world, always anticipating, “What’s next?”
+As spouses of alcoholics, you have choices.

 If you have a job outside the home, aside from co-workers, you might not spend much time with people who don’t live with you.
 It’s hard for someone who hasn’t lived with an alcoholic partner and isn’t familiar with the symptoms of AUD to understand why someone would use a substance that creates so much turmoil and tears so many families apart.